 Dan Puckhaber was only 28 years old in 2009 when a routine checkup revealed that he had multiple myeloma.
 The diagnosis came out of the blue: Dan was a former college athlete.
 He worked out on a regular basis and felt great.
 And he didn’t fit the profile — most multiple myeloma patients are 65 or older at the time of diagnosis.

-But youth and strength worked to his advantage when he prepared for a blood stem cell transplant at Roswell Park Cancer Institute.
+But youth and strength worked to his advantage when he prepared for a blood stem cell transplant at Roswell Park Comprehensive Cancer Center.
 “You’re going to be treated very aggressively, because of your age and the shape you’re in,” Philip McCarthy, MD, Director of the Blood and Marrow Transplant Center, told him.

 “OK,” Dan said.
 “Let’s go.”
 That no-nonsense approach is typical of Dan’s approach to life.